conradplake/gframeAE/README.md

-As a small tutorial, here is an example View-Class that shows a single rotating cube:
+As a small tutorial, here is an example Android View-Class that shows a single rotating cube:

 ```java
 import android.content.Context;